mitodl/ocw-hugo-themes/README.md

 go 1.16
 ```

 The github URL should match a repository where you will store your Hugo project.
 The repository does not have to exist yet.
-If you want to source the modules from a folder on your hard drive add the following lines, replacing your path to `ocw-hugo-theme`.
+If you want to source the modules from a folder on your hard drive add the following lines, replacing your path to `ocw-hugo-themes`.

 `go.mod`:
 ```